 The legislative framework for school education is quite complex.
 Here below, a very short list of the basic legislation:

-- decree no. 275 of 8 March 1999 providing schools with didactic, organizational and research autonomy;
+- decree no. 275 of 8 March 1999 providing schools with didactic, organisational and research autonomy;

 - law no. 296 of 27 December 2006 which establishes, among the others, the extension of compulsory education to ten years (up to 16 years of age);